knisht/unifold/README.md

 # Unifold vim plugin

-## Description:
+## Description
-Unifold is a customizable plugin for input unicode charactes using their plain english names.
+Unifold is a customizable plugin for input unicode characters using their plain english names.

-## Usage:
+## Usage
 Move caret to the end of the word.
 Type `<C-l>` (`^L`, `Ctrl+L`) to replace your word with corresponding unicode character.
 ![](lambda.gif)

-## Installation:
+## Installation

 ### Using some package manager:
 Coming soon!